 - Has represented entities and individuals in SEC Enforcement Division investigations.

-- Represented automobile dealership in administrative license revocation trial.
+- Defended automobile dealership in administrative license revocation trial.
 Resolved during trial.

-- Represented seller of business in trade secrets and breach of contract litigation.
+- Defended seller of business in trade secrets and breach of contract litigation.
 Resolved before trial.

-- Represented Fortune 100 Company in trade secrets case against another Fortune 100 Company.
+- Defended Fortune 100 Company in trade secrets case against another Fortune 100 Company.
 Resolved before trial.

 - Represented business in complete reversal of $1.8 billion jury verdict.
 (Another firm represented entity at trial).